 View Profile Page

-Antoinette Pole is an Associate Professor of Political Science & Law at Montclair State University.
+Antoinette Pole is an Associate Professor and Deputy Chair of Political Science & Law at Montclair State University.
 She studies the intersection of information technology and politics, exploring theoretical questions related to representation and political participation.
 Professor Pole has authored a book on blogs titled, Blogging the Political: Politics and Participation in a Networked Society (Routledge, 2010)and coauthored, New York Politics: A Tale to Two States, Second Edition (ME Sharpe, 2010).
 Her work appears in peer-reviewed journals such as New Media & Society, Health Education & Behavior, British Food Journal, Journal of Agriculture and Human Values, Public Choice, American Journal Public Health, and the Journal of Health Communication.
-Currently, Professor Pole's research focuses on the intersection of food and politics with research on craft beer, competitive foods in schools, and Community Supported Agriculture.
+Currently, Professor Pole's research focuses on craft beer consumption; fish consumption; and how the 2016 election shaped interactions on Facebook.

 -new media (Facebook, YouTube, Twitter, blogs)